Discover amazing Marrero activities and premium in-home experiences.

 Stroll the French Quarter with a drink in hand as your guide shares gritty New Orleans history

-Explore Destrehan Plantation and historic cemeteries with ghost stories on a guided night tour
+Explore Destrehan Plantation at night on a haunted history tour

 Explore New Orleans' haunted history with a local storyteller on a half-mile walk